-As we watch and reflect the hearings on the nomination of Judge Neil Gorsuch of the 10th Circuit to be a Justice of The United States Supreme Court, there is emerging evidence that those hearings in this “Age of Trump” may uniquely focus on what role judges should play in our society and how they should be selected.
-That would be a good thing.
-It is long overdue for many reasons, including, in my view, the fact that the focus, procedures and protocols accompanying the nomination process changed around 30 years ago and not for the better.
+As we watch and reflect the hearings on the nomination of Judge Ketanji Brown-Jackson to be a Justice of The United States Supreme Court, there is emerging evidence despite distractions that those hearings are uniquely focused on what role judges should play in our society and how they should be selected.
+That is a good thing.
+It is long overdue for many reasons, including, in my view, the fact that the focus, procedures and protocols accompanying the Supreme Court nomination process changed around 40 years ago and not for the better.

 In preparing those remarks, Judge Sweeney recalled that he viewed once again the film “Judgement at Nuremberg”.
 In that film, Spencer Tracy, as an American Judge, presided over a tribunal before which four German Judges were standing trial for crimes against humanity committed in the performance of their duties.
 One of the judges attempted to justify his crimes by saying “I followed the concept that I believed to be the highest in my profession – to sacrifice one’s own sense of justice to the authority of the legal order – to ask only what the law is – not whether it is also justice.”

 Doesn’t that last precept of Hitler’s Nazi German justice “to ask only what the law is – not whether it is also justice” sound eerily familiar?
 Aren’t judges being admonished by authoritative voices on the right to do that even now?
 Chief Judge Sweeney explored what it meant then and now in his remarks when he recalled a conversation that he had with a German Judge visiting the U.S. in 1981.
 “Where in this long twelve-year span (1933-1945) was the force of law?
 Where were the challenges to Hitler’s abuse of basic human rights?
 Where were the Judges/Where were the Lawyers?
 Judge Sweeney asked his German colleague.